The Best Acoustic Electric Guitars - Under $300, $500, $750 & $1000

 As of now, we don't have enough data regarding left-handed acoustic-electric guitars to give you specific recommendations.
 But generally speaking, you can look into the left-handed guitar options offered by the brands featured in this guide, they should have similar qualities as their right-handed counterpart.

-Note that symmetrical non-cutaway body acoustic-electric guitars can be flipped over for use by left-handed players, but modifications on the nut and saddle may be required to accommodate the reverse orientation of the strings.
+Note that symmetrical non-cutaway body acoustic-electric guitars can be flipped over for use by left-handed players.
+But modifications on the nut and saddle may be required to accommodate the reverse orientation of all the strings.

 As a result of our April 2020 update, the following came off the recommended list above: